JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 for an enum type is also restricted, but each enum constant exists only as a _single instance_, whereas a subclass of a sealed class can have _multiple_ instances, each with its own state.

-As an example, consider a hierarchy of possible errors in a library.
-There can be classes for networking, database, and other errors, as well as code that uses them, such as handling and logging.
-If a root interface of the error hierarchy is exposed in the public API, client classes can inherit it, creating new error types.
-They are declared outside the library, so it cannot handle them in specific ways.
-With a sealed hierarchy, library authors can be sure that they know all possible error types and no other ones can appear.
+As an example, consider a library's API.
+It's likely to contain error classes to let the library users handle errors the library can throw.
+If the hierarchy of such error classes includes interfaces or abstract classes, then nothing prevents implementing or extending them in the client code.
+However, the library doesn't know about errors declared outside it, so it cannot treat them consistently with classes known during its compilation.
+With a sealed hierarchy of error classes, library authors can be sure that they know all possible error types and no other ones can appear later.

 To declare a sealed class or interface, put the `sealed` modifier before its name: